KangDroidSMProject/sabermod-manifest/README.md

 For future updates, repeat this proccess when there is a update on the prebuilts repository.

+Download latest prebuilts updates from http://sabermod.com/prebuilt-libs/

+Extract files to root / of your system
+You can use a root file explorer such as nautilus (sudo nautilus)

+Done.

 Link header files for multilib - One time step
 ----------------------------------------------